SKnoedler/Portfolio/README.md

 	- [Host Webpage in AWS Cloud](https://htmlpreview.github.io/?https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/Github%20Webpage%20hosted%20on%20AWS%20Cloud.html): Amazon provides a variety of web services, one of them is the Amazon Elastic Compute Cloud (EC2).
 EC2 provides scalable compute capacity in the cloud.
 Therefore, it balances computing power, memory and networking resources.
 EC2 allows users to configure a Virtual Machine (VM)/ instance to deploy application content.
 In this task, I show and explain how I hosted a webpage from GitHub to an instance in EC2.

-## 2) Knowledge
+## 2 Knowledge

-- Data Understanding
+### 2.1 Statstics & Data Understanding
 - [Data Set Types and Preparation](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/DataUnderstandig.md): Data set types are the key foundation for any data analysis.
 This section introduces to the basics of record and non-record data types and provides information about data preparation.

 - Statistics (to be updated)
 	- **Probability Distributions**: Uniform- , Normal/ Gaussian- and Poisson Distribution will be explained here.